 - 1 large red onion, minced

-- 2 cups of sweet corn, (boiled soft, from frozen, or canned)
+- 2 cup sweet corn, (boiled soft, from frozen, or canned)

-- 3 cups of vegetable broth, salted to taste, boiling-hot (see notes)
+- 3 cup vegetable broth, salted to taste, boiling-hot (see notes)

-- Cooking onions: Heat 3 tablespoons of oil in the pot over medium heat.
-Cook stirring the onions until they become translucent.
+- Heat 3 tablespoons of oil in the pot over medium heat.
+Add the onions and cook stirring the onions until they become translucent.

-- Adding corn and rice: Once the onions have become translucent, add the corn, and cook stirring to heat it through.
-Stir in the rice, making sure it's all covered in a light film of oil.
-This will help fix the starch, and produce rice that is not too sticky (graneado).
+- Once the onions have become translucent, add the corn, and cook stirring to heat it through.
+Stir in the rice, making sure it's all covered in a light oil film.
+This will help fix the starch and produce rice that is not too sticky (graneado).

-- Adding broth: Pour in the vegetable broth and stir the rice.
+- Pour in the vegetable broth and stir the rice.

-- Cooking rice: Simmer uncovered, and stir regularly to avoid excessive sticking, always scraping as much of the rice at the bottom as possible.When almost all the liquid has evaporated cover with a tight fitting lid and simmer over low heat for 10 minutes.Uncover and stir, moving the rice at the bottom to the top.
+- Simmer uncovered, and stir regularly to avoid excessive sticking, always scraping as much of the rice at the bottom as possible.When almost all the liquid has evaporated cover with a tight-fitting lid and simmer over low heat for 10 minutes.Uncover and stir, moving the rice from the bottom to the top.
 Cover again and cook for 10 more minutes.
 Try the rice, it should be firm but cooked through (see notes).
-If necessary, cover and simmer another 5 minutes over very low heat.
+If necessary, cover and simmer for another 5 minutes over very low heat.

-- Finishing: Uncover, add the remaining oil and stir.
+- Uncover, add the remaining oil, and stir.
 Mix in the parsley and remove from the heat.

 - Mari's Cakes: Moro de maíz